preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 Edit Permissions
 ******************
-If you need to add or remove owners (administrator) or members for a Teamwork, select "Permission" in the dot menu for the teamwork.
+If you need to add or remove owners (administrators) or members for a teamwork, select "Permission" in the dot menu for the teamwork.

 .. image:: teamwork-app-premissions-v7.png